Banh-Canh/sathi.ai/README.md

 # Sathi.Ai

-**Sathi** is a Generative AI client plugin designed for **Dank Material Linux**.
-It enables you to interact with Large Language Models (LLMs) directly from your desktop shell.
+**Sathi** is a Generative AI client plugin designed particularly for **Dank Material Shell**.
+It enables you to interact with Large Language Models (LLMs) directly from your desktop shell making it easy to ask questions, find commands without needing to switch apps or open a browser.

 https://github.com/user-attachments/assets/0e90c1ff-e7d1-4b15-98a0-434727c99665